chrismbirmingham/hci-face/README.md

 pip install -r requirements.txt
 ```

-If you have trouble installing pyaudio, I recommend following (these directions)[https://people.csail.mit.edu/hubert/pyaudio/].
+If you have trouble installing pyaudio, I recommend following [these directions](https://people.csail.mit.edu/hubert/pyaudio/).

 This may take a while, depending on your internet connection.